fazleh2010/term-a-llod-demo/README.md

+# Publish and link your terminology
-# Instruction for publish your terminology and link your with other terminology
+## Instruction for publish your terminology and link your with other terminology
 Prerequisite
 docker
 Note: The instruction is written in Github. you dont need to install git.
 Installing docker is only Prerequisite.